westbjumpin/spring/doc/site/content/changelogs/_index.markdown

 - area resurrect command now puts a leash on repair sub-commands (behaviour change, but also the repair subcommands now have 5 args instead of 1).
 - widgets can now sign up to receive the `widget:Explosion` callin.
 There are some arcane visibility rules that boil down to it revealing much more info than the existing `widget:ShockFront` callin.
 - removed the 10 mutator limit, can now have arbitrarily many (this may affect lobbies, autohosts etc who may have assumed the limit).
+- rmlUI textures use nearest pixel filtering instead of linear.
+The intended effect is crisper text with anti-aliasing.
+- `Spring.SetProjectileTarget` now errors on invalid args instead of silently ignoring.
 - fully removed support for 32-bit builds.

 ### Deprecation notice